 Build Your Perfect Marathon Plan: From HR Zones to Adaptive Workouts

-Science meets simplicity – A 2019 review in the Journal of Sports Sciences concluded that personalised zone training improves performance more consistently than “one‑size‑fits‑all” paces.
-The key is individualisation – the same 6:00 min/km pace might be a Zone 2 effort for a seasoned marathoner but a Zone 4 effort for a novice.
+Science meets simplicity – A 2019 Journal of Sports Sciences review found that personalised zone training beats generic pace prescriptions for consistent results.
+The reason?
+Everyone’s different.
+That 6:00 min/km run is Zone 2 recovery for a veteran marathoner but Zone 4 hard work for someone just starting out.

 Try this today – a “Personalised Pace Ladder” workout: